ihassantariq/Masters-in-Data-Science-Sapienza/README.md

-# Masters in Data Science Program of Hafiz Muhammad Hassa - 1873829
+# Masters in Data Science Program of Hafiz Muhammad Hassan - 1873829

 ## ALGORITHMIC METHODS OF DATA MINING AND LABORATORY